Warehouse Order Picking: 8 Strategies & Methods to Consider

 Ultimately, the right picking strategy for your operation will depend on factors that are unique to your business.

 What do your orders look like?
-What are your shipping requirements?
+What are your shipping and labor requirements?
 What is your required level of throughput?
 What technologies are you leveraging to support your operation?
 What strategies are supported by your WMS?
 Do you have WCS or WES?
 How effective are the WMS, WCS or WES in improving your labor and equipment efficiencies?